netdur/trueface-libraries-docs/assets/v3.0/android/guide.md

 1. `smallestFaceWidth`
 The smallest face height that the face detector can detect (default is 20 pixels, minimum value is 16 pixels).
 The face detector has a detection scale range of about 5 octaves.
 For example, 40 pixels yields the detection scale range of ~40 pixels to 1280 (=40x2^5) pixels.
 If set to -1, the face detection scale range will dynamically adjust from image-height/32 to image-height to ensure that large faces are detected in high-resolution images.

-2. `enableGPU`
+2. `useNNAPI`
-Enable GPU support (default is false).
-GPU support is only available for face detection and the lite frModel `frModel`.
+Enable NN support (default is false). you may notice accelration based on model and phone vendor.

 3. `frModel` Facial recognition models.
 To compare model performances, refer to our [ROC curves]("http://performance.trueface.ai/").